devlaming/mgreml/README.md

 ## Tutorial

-A short tutorial describing the basic functions of `mgreml` will be described here in due course.
+In this short tutorial we will go over the basic functions of `mgreml`.
+First go over the steps in Installation.

+Now, having cloned the `mgreml` repository, the main directory should contain a subdirectory called `tutorial`.
+This directory in turn contains several files, including `pheno.txt` and `covar.txt`.
+Let's first inspect the `pheno.txt` file.
+This file contains data on ten phenotypes observed in a set of 5,000 individuals.

 ## Updating `mgreml`